-The DoE scheme has become such an integral component of the School’s life with the majority of students in the Lower Fifth taking part at Bronze level.
-In the past year we have run Bronze expeditions in Essex and the New Forest, Silver walking expeditions in the South Downs and the Yorkshire Dales, Silver canoeing expeditions along the River Thames and in the Wye Valley and finally Gold walking trips to Snowdonia and Scotland and canoeing expeditions on the River Severn.
+The DofE scheme has become an integral component of the life at Chigwell with the majority of students in the Lower Fifth taking part at Bronze level.
+For the Silver groups, there is a choice of canoeing or walking expeditions: the walkers go to the South Downs and the Yorkshire Dales and the canoeists train in Harlow and complete their assessed trip in Oxfordshire on the River Thames.
+Gold walking trips take place in Snowdonia and Scotland, and canoeing expeditions travel the Lochs in Scotland.

 The School has a thriving Scout Troop for boys and girls in the IIIrd and IVth forms, with currently nearly 40 members.
 We also have an Explorer Scout Unit of about 20 members for pupils in the Senior School.
 Both meet weekly in term-time on Thursdays after school.
 There are regular expeditions events at weekends.
-At Easter the Explorers sometimes visit the Scottish Highlands, and every summer all Chigwellian Scouts go on Summer Camp, which in the last few years has seen us in Hampshire, Guernsey, and the Isle of Man.
-Every three years we visit Kandersteg in Switzerland, and in summer 2012 we will be in the Isles of Scilly.
+At Easter the Explorers sometimes visit the Scottish Highlands, and every summer all Chigwellian Scouts go on Summer Camp, which in the last few years has seen us in Hampshire, Guernsey, the Isle of Man and the Isles of Scilly.
+Every three years we visit Kandersteg in Switzerland.